-By sending the release to PR Newswire’s distribution network, which includes more than 4,500 websites and nearly 3,000 media outlets, Damico made impressive improvements to online visibility.
+By sending the release to Cision Distribution by PR Newswire’s network, which includes more than 4,500 websites and nearly 3,000 media outlets, Damico made impressive improvements to online visibility.
 This initiative kicked off a spike in traffic to ManageYourFinancialLife.com and BarnesandNoble.com and Amazon.com.
-As an add-on to the newswire distribution, the news release was emailed directly to a targeted microlist of personal finance reporters. (click to tweet)
+As an add-on to the newswire distribution, the press release was emailed directly to a targeted microlist of personal finance reporters. (click to tweet)

-Add rich multimedia content to your news release
+Add rich multimedia content to your press release

-Damico included two photos with the news release – a headshot of the author and a photograph of the book cover. (click to tweet)
+Damico included two photos with the press release – a headshot of the author and a photograph of the book cover. (click to tweet)

 Include relevant information that journalists might need when covering your story.
-Damico included helpful items with the news release: links leading to book sellers, a third-party review, some tips from the book to give the reader an idea of what to expect and downloadable multimedia assets in high resolution.
+Damico included helpful items with the press release: links leading to booksellers, a third-party review, some tips from the book to give the reader an idea of what to expect and downloadable multimedia assets in high resolution.

 Since the launch of Manage Your Financial Life in late 2016, Michelle Damico Communications secured a total of nearly 20 interviews, reviews, byline articles or guest blogger requests.
 That’s roughly five per month.